fastscape-lem/fastscape-demo/README.md

 ### Install and run locally (Docker)

 [Docker](https://www.docker.com/) images are built automatically for this repository.
-Those images provide the whole computing environment (pre-installed and pre-configured) needed to run the notebooks.
-The only requirement is to have Docker installed on your machine (it is available on all platforms Linux/Windows/Mac and it can be installed from the Docker website or using one of your platform's package managers).
+Those images provide the whole computing environment, pre-installed and pre-configured for running the notebooks.
+The only requirement is to have Docker installed on your machine.
+It is available on all platforms Linux/Windows/Mac and it can be installed from the Docker website or using one of your platform's package managers.

-Run the command below first to pull the latest image:
+Run the command below to first pull the latest image:

 ```bash
 $ docker pull fastscape/fastscape-demo:latest
 ```

-Then run the command below to start the Jupyterlab application from the Docker container (replace `test-fastscape` if you want to give another name to your local container):
+Then run the command below to start the Jupyterlab application from the Docker container (replace `test-fastscape` by any other name you want to give to your local container):

 ```bash